 In our experience, customers like pricing simplicity, dislike any uncertainty about charges, and will not always know in advance who they are playing with.
 If there is an opportunity to free ride on someone else's discounted pricing, a subset of customers will find a way to take advantage.

 All club pricing models involve trade-offs.
 What is good for the customer may not be good for the club and vice versa.
 You will want to choose a model that balances the needs of customers and the club because customer-friendly models will ultimately yield happier customers and higher utilization.
-The two main pricing models are:
+Historically the two main pricing models have been:

 Choosing a pricing model for your pickleball business to increase profitability should be linked to your approach to club membership and peak versus off-peak hours.
 Pickleball pricing models are complex because members play for discounted or free, and there are potential free rider problems.
 Membership that focuses free play on open plays can be an effective way to limit free rider problems.
 Open play is, by definition, per spot, so member benefits are conferred to the member but not their non-member companions.